OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <img src="images/bookdown/0-workflow.png" alt="Simplified diagram of workflow to compose, compile, and publish this book, adapted from Yihui Xie, *R Markdown Cookbook*, chapter 2.1."  />
 <p class="caption">
-Image 52: Simplified diagram of workflow to compose, compile, and publish this book, adapted from Yihui Xie, *R Markdown Cookbook*, chapter 2.1.
+Figure 52: Simplified diagram of workflow to compose, compile, and publish this book, adapted from Yihui Xie, *R Markdown Cookbook*, chapter 2.1.
 </p>